Han-0107/Han-0107/README.md

 - Waking up earlier to make good use of the day
 - Coding every day
 - Exercising 5 days a week
-- Pursuing offers from top universities in the world
+- Getting offers from top universities in the world

 #### :computer: Programming languages and tools:
 <p>